luigimorel/credit-berkley/README.md

 Add all the project dependencies.

 ### Routes

-Since some interfaces are ca not be accessed via clicks, here are the routes that can be used to naviage the app.
+Since some interfaces are can not be accessed via clicks, here are the routes that can be used to navigate the app.

 ```bash
 /sec-signup